rickabrac/JavaSpiderBot/README.md

 • Switching Protocols (See HTTP/1.1 101) not supported.

 • Pages that cannot be loaded due to transient failures should be retried.
+(ERROR java.net.SocketException: Network is down (Read failed))

 • Robot meta tags not supported (https://developers.google.com/search/docs/advanced/robots/robots_meta_tag))